Toddler-Approved Activities to Beat Winter Boredom

 This is a great activity to get your toddler moving and super simple for you to put together.

 Supplies: the free dice printable, available in the resource library

 Directions: Print out the dice and cut out and fold, use glue or tape to hold the edges together.
 Have your toddler roll the dice and do the action that the dice says to do.
 There are four printable dice available in the download.
 The first dice is the "...like a..." dice and your toddler can roll on actions like "eat like a..." or "sound like a..." and this dice is designed to be rolled alongside the "animals" or "people" dice.
 So some of the actions your toddler could roll on may be "act like a...monkey" or "dance like a...dinosaur" or "sound like a...police officer."
 The fourth dice is the "actions" dice and has actions like "clean the windows," "paint a picture," and "make pizza."

 You can grab the printable dice in the resource library.
 If you're already signed up for the library, the password to access it is at the bottom of every email I send you.
-If you don't have access to the library, sign up using the form below and once your email is confirmed, you will receive instructions for accessing the library.
+Sign up to access the free resource library, by clicking here.

 Toddler Dance Party

 Another way to get out some energy is to have a dance party.
 Currently my boys' version of dancing is mostly just spinning in circles but my oldest will spin around for like 15 minutes straight.
 We have some favorite songs for our dance parties and I've put them all together on Spotify into an epic playlist.
 You can check out the playlist here!

 Masking Tape Balance Beam